RewstApp/docs.rewst.help/updates/roc-open-mics/roc-open-mics-oceania/2025-roc-open-mics-oceania/may-2-2025-smarter-microsoft-integrations-and-workflows-tips-from-the-rewst-open-mic.md

 * 🧱 Jo explained common Microsoft bundle errors and how to avoid them using updated documentation and tools.
 * 🔐 Tim from Colton Computers demoed an automated M365 onboarding workflow that saves hours of manual setup.
 * 🧠 Tim fielded technical questions on policy management, auditing, templates, and drift tracking tools.
-* ⚙️ Ray showcased a PowerShell-based workflow and discussed scenarios where PowerShell excels over Ginger.
+* ⚙️ Ray showcased a PowerShell-based workflow and discussed scenarios where PowerShell excels over Jinja.
 * 📦 Ray answered questions on importing PowerShell modules and customizing Azure Functions.
 * 👋 Sarah wrapped up the session, inviting future demos and wishing everyone a good weekend.